dhutapratama/docs/http-tests.md

 <a name="testing-views"></a>
 ## Testing Views

-Laravel also allows you to render a view without making a simulated HTTP request to the application.
+Lets also allows you to render a view without making a simulated HTTP request to the application.
 To accomplish this, you may call the `view` method within your test.
 The `view` method accepts the view name and an optional array of data.
 The method returns an instance of `Illuminate\Testing\TestView`, which offers several methods to conveniently make assertions about the view's contents:

     <?php